AnyChart/docs.anychart.com/Maps/Scales.md

 </table>

 Use the {api:anychart.color#biHueProgression}anychart.color.biHueProgression(){api} to make a progression between two similar hues.

 In case you haven't defined any of the colors, they will be generated automatically (of the default color).

 {sample}Maps\_Scales\_07{sample}

-That's how the same map would look like with an ordinal Scale.
+That's how the same map would look like with an ordinal scale.

 {sample}Maps\_Scales\_08{sample}